-Scenarios are characterized by a socioeconomic projections category, SSPs (Shared Socioeconomic Pathways) considered in AR6 WG1.
+Scenarios are characterized by a socioeconomic projections category, SSPs (Shared Socioeconomic Pathways).
 The C1 category can only be reached by models under SPP1-1.9 (low scenario at 1.9 W/m2), corresponding to a sustainable world in which the population's well-being is maintained.
 SSP1 explores low socio-economic challenges to adaptation and low challenges to mitigation and is defined by several projections: